 How many of you have heard about the region of Emilia Romagna in Italy, or know where it is?
 I bet not many.
 This area is often overlooked, although there are many reasons to travel Emilia Romagna.

-10 reasons you should travel to Emilia-Romagna and add it to your Italy bucket list.
+10 reasons you should travel Emilia Romagna and add it to your Italy bucket list.

 1. A land of authenticity